-Article 8a - Honours Programme Master
+Article 10 - Honours Programme Master

 - 1. Students who meet the criteria referred to in the Implementation Regulations will be invited to register for the TU Delft Honours Class programme for outstanding Master's students. - 2.
-Based on the criteria referred to in the Implementation Regulations, students will be selected and admitted to the Honours Class programme by the director of studies or an Honours Class committee established by the director of studies. - 3.
-The Honours Class programme will comprise 20 credits:
+Based on the criteria referred to in the Implementation Regulations, students will be selected and admitted to the Honours Class programme by the director of studies or an coordinator of Honours committee established by the director of studies. - 3.
+The Honours Class programme will comprise 20 credits: - a.

-- a.
 At least 5 credits must be completed in the TU Delft-wide component of the Honours Class programme, which consists of the following parts: - the subject "Critical Reflection on Technology" - playing an active role within the Honours Class community - b.
 A maximum of 15 credits may be completed in the faculty component of the Honours Class programme, the composition of which (including its content and options) is described in the Implementation Regulations. - 4.
-Any student selected for participation in the Honours Class programme must submit his or her options for the faculty component to the director of studies or the Honours Class committee for approval. - 5.
-The board of examiners will be responsible for assessing whether all the requirements of the Honours Class programme have been met. - 6.
-Any student who has successfully completed the Honours Class programme will be awarded a certificate signed by the chair of the board of examiners and the Director HPM.
+Any student selected for participation in the Honours Class programme must submit his or her options for the faculty component to the coordinator of Honours Class committee for approval. - 5.
+The Board of Examiners will be responsible for assessing whether all the requirements of the Honours Class programme have been met. - 6.
+Any student who has successfully completed the Honours Class programme will be awarded a certificate signed by the chair of the Board of Examiners and the Rector Magnificus.